150-126-Great Vocals

 Writer/Composer: Diane Warren (1996)

 A true wonder hit the mid-1990s music world—The arrival of Toni Braxton, an R&B / Soul / Pop artist whose voice was so unique it guaranteed worldwide attention and admiration.
-She owns a 3-octave delivery that is an absolutely stunning example of the total control of a very rare, low feminine voice, a beautiful contralto, described as sultry, husky, emotional, brimming with Soul.
+She owns a 3-octave delivery that is an absolutely stunning example of the total control and ownership of a very rare, low, feminine voice, a beautiful contralto, can be described as sultry, husky, emotional, brimming with Soul.
 This song highlights those qualities—one of the best recordings of heartbreak in the 1990s.
 It resonates in our head and captures the very essence of emotion.
-Without a doubt…Mesmerizing!
+We feel every word, “Unbreak my heart, oh baby / Come back and say you love me / Un-break my heart, sweet darlin’ / Without you I just can’t go on.”
+This Grammy-winning smash deserved it—Without a doubt…Mesmerizing!

 144. ROUNDABOUT (1972)